Gas Levy Act 1981: Working of the act

 The government received £394.5 million from the British Gas Corporation for payments under the Gas Levy Act 1981 for the financial year 1981–82.

-Amendment
+Subsequent developments

-Section 5A on Offences was subsequently included in the Act as a further Supplementary Provision (legislation unknown).
+Section 5A on offences was subsequently included as a further supplementary provision by the Gas Act 1986.
 The rate of the Gas Levy was amended and continued by statutory instruments.

-Repeal

-The Gas Levy Act 1981 was repealed by Section 153 of the Finance Act 1998 which abolished the Gas Levy.
+The whole act was repealed by section 165(1) of, and part V of schedule 27 to, the Finance Act 1998, which came into force on 31 July 1998.
+Section 153 of the act abolished the Gas Levy.